krobelus/rate-experiments/thesis.md

 @fig:correlation-reason-deletions shows the number of reason deletions and the overhead of `rate` compared to `rate-d` --- among our benchmarks runtime at most doubles.
-Currently, `rate` incurs these extra costs also for proofs that contain no unique reason deletions --- these instances are shown with red markers.
+Currently, `rate` incurs these extra costs also for proofs that contain no unique reason deletions (where unit deletions could simply be ignored altogether) --- these instances are shown with red markers.

 ![The number of reason deletions compared to the runtime and memory overhead of checking specified DRAT over operational